HolyPite/Minestom-Holyngots/README.md

 # Minestom-Holyngots

-This project is a small demo using the [Minestom](https://github.com/Minestom/Minestom) server framework.
-It demonstrates custom items, combat mechanics and other features implemented in `src/main/java`.
+Minestom-Holyngots is a small showcase built on top of the [Minestom](https://github.com/Minestom/Minestom) framework.
+It demonstrates how to create a custom Minecraft-like server without relying on a vanilla server jar.

-Player data is persisted in the `playerdata` folder using JSON files.
-Each player gets a file named `<uuid>.json` containing their level, experience and inventory.
+The project focuses on simplicity and aims to help you understand how Minestom works.
+It includes examples of:

+- Multiple worlds ("instances") loaded from the `worlds/` folder.
+- A basic combat system and event management.
+- Custom items with their own stats and lore.
+- Saving player data to JSON so progress persists between sessions.
+- Periodic world saving when the server shuts down or at regular intervals.

+Feel free to explore the source code in `src/main/java` to see how these features are implemented.

 ## Building

-The repository uses the Gradle build system.
-To compile the project, run:
+This repository uses Gradle.
+To compile everything, run:

 ```bash
 ./gradlew build
 ```

-This will compile the code and produce `build/libs/Minestom-Holyngots-1.0-SNAPSHOT.jar`.
+The resulting jar will be placed in `build/libs/`.

 ## Running the server

-Once built, you can start the server using the `java` command.
-Make sure the compiled jar and the `libs` directory are on the classpath so that dependencies are found:
+After building, start the server with:

 ```bash
 java -cp build/libs/* org.example.Main
 ```

-The server will bind on `0.0.0.0:25565` by default.
+By default it binds to `0.0.0.0:25565`.
+Connect with your Minecraft client to try the demo.